-Fiscal Year 2006-07 State Budget.
-On June 30, 2006, Governor Schwarzenegger signed into law the Fiscal Year 2006-07 State Budget (the "2006-07 State Budget").
-The Fiscal Year 2006-07 State Budget projects Fiscal Year 2006-07 General Fund revenues and transfers of \$94.3 billion, total expenditures of \$101.3 billion and a year-end reserve of \$2,038 million.
-The budget imbalance between the anticipated revenues and transfers and the proposed expenditures is expected to be reconciled by applying the estimated ending fund balance in Fiscal Year 2005-06 of \$9.53 billion.
-The year-end reserve of \$2,038 million for Fiscal Year 2006-07 is comprised of \$1,566 million as a special fund for economic uncertainties and \$920 million to be deposited in the Budget Stabilization Account of the State General Fund in accordance with Proposition 58.
+2006-07 Proposed Governor's Budget.
+On January 10, 2006, Governor Schwarzenegger released the proposed Fiscal Year 2006-07 Governor's Budget (the "2006-07 Governor's Budget").
+The 2006-07 Governor's Budget projects Fiscal Year 2006-07 General Fund revenues and transfers of \$92.5 billion, total expenditures of \$97.8 billion and a year-end reserve of \$613 million.
+The budget imbalance between the anticipated revenues and transfers and the proposed expenditures is expected to be reconciled by applying the estimated ending fund balance in Fiscal Year 2005-06 of \$7 billion.
+The year-end reserve of \$613 million for Fiscal Year 2006-07 is comprised of \$521 million as a reserve for the liquidation of encumbrances and \$153 million as a special fund for economic uncertainties.
+In addition, \$920 million is expected to be deposited in the Budget Stabilization Account of the State General Fund in accordance with Proposition 58, of which \$460 million will be allocated to a subaccount that is dedicated to the repayment of deficit-recovery bonds authorized by Proposition 57.